ksurana21/revpref/README.md

 <!-- badges: end -->

-The goal of `revpref` is to provide a set of tools to test whether consumer demand data satisfy a number of revealed preference axioms;
+The goal of `revpref` is to provide a set of tools to test whether consumer demand data satisfies a number of revealed preference axioms;
 compute measures of goodness-of-fit when the data is inconsistent with the axioms; and compute power against uniformly random behavior.
 Below we provide a brief description of the functions provided in this